buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcConstructionMgmtDomain/Entities/IfcConstructionResource.md

 Indicates the work, usage, and times scheduled and completed.
 Some attributes on this object may have associated constraints or time series; see documentation of _IfcResourceTime_ for specific usage.
 If the resource is nested, then certain values may be calculated based on the component resources as indicated at _IfcResourceTime_.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; New attribute.
+> IFC4 CHANGE  New attribute.

 ### BaseCosts
 Indicates the unit costs for which accrued amounts should be calculated.
 Such unit costs may be split into _Name_ designations (for example, 'Standard', 'Overtime'), and may contain a hierarchy of cost values that apply at different dates (using _IfcCostValue.ApplicableDate_ and _IfcCostValue.FixedUntilDate_).

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; New attribute.
+> IFC4 CHANGE  New attribute.

 ### BaseQuantity
 Identifies the base quantity consumed of the resource relative to assignments.